johnnytbz/johnnytbz.github.io/_posts/2020-01-04-CI-CD-brief-introduction.md

 and suitable for further use in the codebase.
 ~~~

-  CD can refer to two concepts respectively: continuous delivery and continuous deployment.
+**CD can refer to two concepts respectively: continuous delivery and continuous deployment**

 ~~~
 Continuous delivery generally refers to the entire process chain (pipeline) that automatically monitors source code changes and runs them through building, testing, packaging and related operations to produce a deployable version, basically without any human intervention.

 The goals of continuous delivery in the software development process are automation, efficiency, reliability, repeatability, and quality assurance (through continuous testing).
 ~~~

 ~~~
 Continuous deployment refers to the idea of being able to automatically deliver releases from a continuous delivery pipeline to end users.
 Depending on how the user installed it, it could be an automatic deployment in a cloud environment, an app upgrade (like an app on a phone), an update to a website, or just an update to the list of available versions.
 ~~~

-Pipeline
+**Pipeline**
 ~~~
   The many different tasks and jobs that transform source code into a releasable product are often chained together into a software pipeline with the successful completion of one automated process starting the next process in the pipeline.
   These pipelines go by many different names, such as continuous delivery pipelines, deployment pipelines, and software development pipelines.
 ~~~

   ![Crepe](/img/CICD/001.png)